Many or all companies we feature compensate us. Compensation and editorial

 Traditional auto loan refinancing

-If your goal is to reduce your monthly payment or your interest rate, you could turn to traditional auto loan refinancing.
-Instead of putting money in your pocket and increasing your debt, traditional refinancing replaces your existing loan with a new one that is better for you.
+If you want to reduce your monthly payment or your interest rate, you could turn to traditional auto loan refinancing.
+Instead of putting money in your pocket and increasing your debt, traditional refinancing replaces your loan with a new one with more favorable terms or a lower rate.

 Check out our list of the best auto loan refinance companies.